Toyota Tacoma

 The Toyota Tacoma is a pickup truck manufactured by Japanese automobile manufacturer Toyota since 1995.
-The first-generation Tacoma (model years 1995 through 2004) was classified as a compact pickup; subsequent models are classified as mid-sized pickups.
+The first-generation Tacoma (model years 1995 through 2004) was classified as a compact pickup truck; subsequent models are classified as mid-size pickup trucks.
 The Tacoma was Motor Trends Truck of the Year for 2005.

 As of 2015, the Tacoma was sold in the United States, Canada, Mexico, Costa Rica, Bolivia, Bermuda, and the French overseas collectivity of New Caledonia.
 Most markets across the world receive the Toyota Hilux in lieu of the Tacoma.

 The name "Tacoma" was derived from the Coast Salish peoples' name for Mount Rainier in the U.S. state of Washington.